Israel-Tanjiro/Sapphire_G4CMP/README.md

 User@fun:~$ make install
 [100%] Built target g4cmpPhononCaustics
 ```
-If We do not have errors
+If you do not have errors
 ```console
 ./g4cmpaSapphire Caustic.mac
 ```